Lehrter-Lab/CGEM/qdmvideo/readme.md

 I'm wondering if you can point me to sets of 'equivalent data', and check my assumptions (below) about units and limits?
 There are lots of things I could be doing wrong - units, time, or other assumptions.

 I think it will be a cool visualization...if I can plot the right things!
-I have session files and templates saved, so I'm hoping it will be no big deal to just rerun the VisIt scripts to redo the animations with the different data.
+I have session files and templates saved, so I'm hoping it will be no big deal to just rerun the VisIt scripts to redo the animations with the different data and swap the mp4's in Camtasia (video editing software).

 ## Video and Data
 Here is the [video on YouTube](https://youtu.be/YM3yH8AL8MA).